SoftMoonWebWare/syncdir.php/README.md

  and the HTML interface seems normal.
  Just nothing gets synced/copied, as if you selected no files to sync/copy.
- I've looked at the code again and again, but did not see any reason why it might fail, other than the data did not transfer to from the browser to PHP correctly for some reason.
+ I've looked at the code again and again, but did not see any reason why it might fail, other than the data did not transfer from the browser to PHP correctly for some reason.
- Playing with the filesystem while debug is not something I want to do everyday, so IDK when I will look into that.
+ Playing with the filesystem while debugging is not something I want to do everyday, so IDK when I will look into that.
  I think I remember trying to sync many, many, many “verified first” files at once, and it failed.
  It worked when I only verified a few, if that’s a hint.